Plan your service call - Two simple options

 Are you planning to replace an overhead crane that has reached the end of its life?
 Your project may sound simple at first: lift loads of up to 5 tons, at a height of 20' and at a reasonable speed.
 But now a diligent supplier mentions... crane classifications!
 What the heck is this about?!
 Can't we simply replace the current equipment with a newer version?
 Why should I care about classifications?

 Admittedly, lifting equipment is designed to specific standards to begin with, and those standards require appropriate classification (the CSA standard, for example).
 But crane classification is not just a theoretical exercise.
 It is also about making the best possible choice regarding usage and operation.
 This is the main element that should be of interest to future crane owners.
-Appropriate classification will ensure that you purchase the most cost-effective solution for your application, not only at the time of purchase, but also taking into account the service life of the installation.
-In other words, look for equipment that will last the longest, while requiring as little maintenance as possible.
+Determining the crane classification will make it possible to choose the most economical solution for the application, not only in terms of initial cost but also considering the installation's lifespan.
+In other words, defining the appropriate classification will ensure a balance between cost and equipment reliability while also helping to determine maintenance needs.

 Let's look at this the other way around: if someone buys an overhead crane that's in a lower class than what the company needs, the crane’s price will obviously be lower.
 However, the crane will require more maintenance, parts, labor and lost productivity.
 These costs, added to the original purchase price, will result in a higher total cost over the crane’s life compared to equipment of the appropriate class.
 This option will therefore be more expensive.